+Moving forward, we expect that Uncovering Rare Obesity, or URO, our free genetic testing program designed to help determine if individuals have an underlying genetic cause of their severe obesity, will become the primary driver of how we collect sequencing samples and identify patients.
 As severe obesity is epidemic in the United States, we are focused on identifying people with early-onset obesity that may be caused by certain rare genetic variants.
 As part of these efforts, we have launched Uncovering Rare Obesity in order to increase access to genetic testing.
-As of December 31, 2020, 2,035 United States health care providers have requested 13,900 Uncovering Rare Obesity kits, and 6,163 sequencing tests have been ordered and patient samples collected.
-We launched the program in summer 2019, and we did experience a decrease in ordered and processed kits in 2020 due to the COVID-19 pandemic, as many people stayed away from health care facilities.
-Moving forward, we expect that Uncovering Rare Obesity, or URO, our free genetic testing program designed to help determine if individuals have an underlying genetic cause of their severe obesity, will become the primary driver of how we collect sequencing samples and identify patients.
+As of December 31, 2021, 2,758 United States health care providers have requested 28,171 Uncovering Rare Obesity kits, and 13,029 sequencing tests have been ordered and patient samples collected.